 To say so, however, is to acknowledge not just the beauty of its tectonic foundation, its archipelago charms, but to understand that islands – actual, psychological, ecological – are spurs to differentiation.
-Commonplace mutations accrue significance, weight, granularity; and in time, the animating principle of the city will be expressed in an evolved monstrosity.
+Commonplace mutations accrue significance, weight, sharpness, and in time the animating principle of the city will be expressed in an evolved monstrosity.

 Monstrosity is characteristic of margins – monsters are intermediate forms, placed between two or more known forms.
 Thus we have sphinxes, wyverns, gryphons, centaurs.
 But it is a form on display.
 You show a monster to the people, the curious, perhaps paying public.
 A monster is a demonstration of deviance.

 In the middle ages, marginal forms – forms dwelling on the exteriors of buildings, or in the margins of illuminated manuscripts – are by nature fantastical, monstrous.
 Monsters are like irrational numbers, proliferating without end in the interstices of reality; whatever form can be imagined, it is always possible to extend it, warp it, add a horn, a finger, subtract an eye; there is always one step beyond, one more degree of monstrosity.

 Intermediate forms are the product of a crude dialectic, a child-like mixing of elements.
 We ourselves, the Cyclopes of Norbiton, are in this way the product of forces to which we are not party; we are the marginal monstrosities of other places.